Shola Lynch: Early life and education

-At the age of two, she began acting on the PBS children's series Sesame Street and did so until she was 6.
+At the age of two, she began acting on the PBS children's series Sesame Street and did so until she was six years old.

 She began running and training as a track-and-field athlete in sixth grade specializing in 800-meter and 1500-meter races.
 By 13, she began breaking national records for her age bracket in 800-, 1500-, and 1600-meter races.
-She later moved from New York to Texas with the ambition to race in track at the Olympics and continued to win in events up to 1992.
+She later moved from New York to Texas with the ambition to race in track at the Olympics and she continued to win in events up to 1992.
 She did not attend the 2000 Olympic Games however, due to a back injury.

 Lynch graduated from Hunter College High School and the University of Texas at Austin (UT).
 She graduated from UT's Plan II honors program and was the captain of its track team two years running.
-She then attended the University of California-Riverside where she earned a graduate degree in Public Resource Management and in American history.
+She then attended the University of California-Riverside, where she earned a graduate degree in Public Resource Management and in American history.
 Her master's thesis was an exhibit at The UCR Museum of Photography called "How Far Have We Come?" examining the different media representations of black people to highlight racial stereotypes throughout history.
-Lynch also achieved a master's in journalism from Columbia University.
+Lynch also achieved a master's degree in journalism from Columbia University.